 Okay, so it is a bit of a technicality, but it is true.
 While it may seem a little counter-intuitive, eleven US states have land farther south than the most northern point of Mexico.
-In parts of Texas, for example, the US/Mexico border is better described as being off to the east.
+In parts of Texas, for example, the US/Mexico border is better described as being off to the west.

 18. Iceland is covered in ice.

 Don’t let the name fool you.
 This small country in the North Atlantic can actually be fairly mild, with parts of the country remaining ice-free even during the winter.
 The warm North Atlantic Current ensures generally higher annual temperatures than in most places of similar latitude in the world.

 The Earth can more appropriately be defined as an oblate spheroid – a sphere that is squashed at its poles and swollen at the equator.
 And it’s not even a perfect oblate spheroid!
 Because mass is distributed unevenly across the globe, gravitational pull creates bumps around the Earth’s surface.
 Earth’s shape even changes over time.

 Historically known as Constantinople and Byzantium, Istanbul is the most populous city in Turkey, and is the country’s economic, cultural, and historical center.
 It is also a transcontinental city, straddling the Bosphorus strait which separates Europe and Asia.
 It is not, however, the capital of Turkey.
 That distinction goes to the more centrally located Ankara, second most populous in Turkey, with a long, important history as well.

 They say “everything’s bigger in Texas,” but those people must have never been to Alaska.
 Located in the northwest extremity of North America, it can be easy to forget about Alaska if you dwell on the lower 48, but Alaska is well over twice as large as Texas.

 22. Greenland is bigger than Africa.